 My number one goal is to ensure the health and well-being of the people of Southwest Washington.
-It’s why I have been fighting from day one for increased access to affordable health care, broadband access for everyone, and bringing jobs to Southwest Washington.
+It’s why I have been fighting from day one for increased access to affordable health care, lowered cost of prescription drugs, and broadband access for everyone – bringing good jobs to Southwest Washington.
 I hope those of you who are reaching this page are healthy and well.
-If you have questions, comments, or suggestions you can email our team at email@example.com and we will work hard to answer them.
+If you have questions, comments, or suggestions you can email our team at [email protected] and we will work hard to answer them.

 The number one most important thing we can do is to put our community first and ensure we are all taking necessary precautions to safeguard the health and well-being of the people of Southwest Washington.
 A good start is to access the CDC resources on prevention and symptoms here.
 There is additional public health information from the Washington State Department of Health, including county-specific resources and information, which can be found here and their hotline here: 1(800)525-0127.
 Additionally, the state has a resource page that compiles all state resources and updates on one website here.

 The Washington State Department of Health requires you to wear a cloth face-covering in public when you cannot stay six feet away from others.
 You must wear a face-covering in indoor public settings like the grocery store, pharmacy, hardware store, health clinic, and other locations.
 You should also wear a face-covering outside if you cannot keep six feet away from other people at all times.